frugaldime/frugaldime.github.io/_posts/2016-4-2-Markdown-Style-Guide.md

 title: Jekyll Markdown Style Guide
 ---

-This is a demo of all styled elements in Jekyll Now.
+This is a demo of all styled elements for reference.

 [View the markdown used to create this post](https://raw.githubusercontent.com/timdime/timdime.github.io/master/_posts/2016-4-2-Markdown-Style-Guide.md).